What is pick and pack fulfillment?

 Packing involves placing the items into the appropriate sized box with the right packaging materials to ensure they reach their final destination undamaged.
-To reduce costs, packing should keep an order within the smallest number of boxes and use the right type of packing material(s) for each product.
-Many warehouses will have a management system that can help detail which box will be the most appropriate choice for the order at hand.
+To reduce shipping costs, packing should keep an order within the smallest number of boxes and use the right type of packing material(s) for each product.
+Many warehouses will have a warehouse management system that can help detail which box will be the most appropriate choice for the order at hand.

 When choosing a warehouse, pick and pack services are the bread and butter.
 A good warehouse can turn around orders quickly and with a high accuracy rate.

-- Free software.
 While you won’t need software that tells you which box to use, you will want to keep track of your inventory levels.
 ShipBob’s proprietary software simplifies inventory management and lets you run detailed reports to keep track of vital metrics for your business.

-- Bulk shipping discounts.
 ShipBob ships hundreds of thousands of packages with the four major U.S. carriers daily.
 They’ve negotiated bulk shipping discounts, so the savings are always passed onto you.

 Ready to get started with a 3PL?
 Click below to request a quote.